AI-Alon/laios/WebApp.md

 Then open **http://localhost:8000** in your browser.
-**pro-tip: if there is a problem with --prot 8000 try using a diffrent one.**
 The server hosts both the API and the web UI on the same port.

 ## Pages